Elias I, Count of Maine: Family

 In 1090 Elias married Matilda, daughter of Gervais II, Lord of Château-du-Loir.
-They had a daughter, Ermengarde, who married Fulk V of Anjou.
+They had a daughter, Eremburga, who married Fulk V of Anjou.

-In 1109, says Orderic Vitalis, Elias remarried to Agnes, the daughter of William VIII, Duke of Aquitaine and widow of King Alfonso VI of Castile.
+In 1109, says Orderic Vitalis, Elias remarried to Agnes, the daughter of Duke William VIII of Aquitaine and widow of King Alfonso VI of Castile.
 However, it seems likely that Orderic confused two different wives of Alfonso, and that it was the latter's widow, the Frenchwoman Beatrice, known to have returned to her homeland on Alfonso's death, whom Elias married.
 She died the following year, however.

 He died on 11 July 1110 and was buried in the choir of the abbey church Notre-Dame de la Couture in Le Mans.